Accommodations vs Modifications: What Teachers Need to KnowAccommodations vs modifications in education classroom comparison

 What Is an Accommodation?

-An accommodation is a change to the process of learning or assessment that does not reduce the rigour of the content or lower the grade-level standard.
+An accommodation changes how a student learns or takes tests.
+It does not reduce the difficulty of the content or lower the grade-level standard.
 It is a tool or strategy that gives a student equal access to the curriculum they are supposed to learn.

 Think of an accommodation as removing barriers without removing expectations.
 If a student uses a wheelchair, a wheelchair ramp is an accommodation.
 The student still has to climb the same number of stairs in a metaphorical sense; they just have a different way to get there.
 If you remove the stairs entirely and create a completely separate path, that's a modification.

-Common accommodations include extended time on tests, large-print versions of assignments, speech-to-text software, a quiet place to work, or a checklist to help with organisation.
+Common accommodations include extended time on tests and large-print assignments.
+They also include speech-to-text software, a quiet place to work, or checklists to help with organisation.
 None of these change what the student is learning.
 They only change how the student accesses or demonstrates that learning.

 What Is a Modification?

 A modification is a change to the content, standard, or expectations themselves.
-When you modify, the student is learning something fundamentally different from their grade-level peers, or learning the same topic at a lower depth of thinking.
+When you modify, the student learns something completely different from their grade-level peers.
+Or they learn the same topic but at a simpler level of thinking.

 Modifications happen when you reduce the quantity AND remove the cognitive demand.
 They happen when you change the skill being assessed.
 A student with a modification may be learning third-grade mathematics while their class is doing fifth-grade work.
 Or they may be listening to a simplified version of a story instead of reading the grade-level text.